drgoku282/PKMN-NTR/README.md

 - **Kazo and Stary2001**: For [InputRedirection](https://github.com/Stary2001/InputRedirection) which was the base for the Remote Controls and the Bots.
 - **Octokit dev team**: Their [GitHub API client](https://github.com/octokit/octokit.net) was used for update checking.
 Released under MIT License.
 - **Fody/Costura**: Used to join needed .dll files into the main executable.
 Released under MIT License.

+### License

+This program was released under the GNU General Public License v3.

+Copyright 2016-2017 © PKMN-NTR Dev Team

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.